 Learn how to control the display and style of dimensions and labels using Text Styles.

 Learn about molding types we can apply to rooms: Base, Chair and Crown.
 Manage multiple moldings and specifying their height and other settings.

 Use the Color Chooser to create custom materials using colors from your own photos, manufacturer websites, or any window that displays on your computer.

 Home Designer comes with over 1500 materials, but if you can't find what you need then you can use your digital photographs to make new texture materials.

-Learn about using the Print and Print Image dialogs to specify page size, scaling, 3d views and models.
+Learn about using the Print and Print Image dialogs to specify page size & scaling.

 Take time to become familiar with Home Designers Toolbars and Menus, Library browser and much more.

 You can use several different tools to zoom in and out in your plan as well as panning your view.

 See how your library browser works when you have multiple main windows open.